New Jersey man arrested for threatening to blow up Trump Tower on Instagram

 Xie was due in federal court in New Jersey at 2:30 p.m. on Wednesday.

-If convicted on all counts, Xie could face up to 61 years of prison and more than $1 million in fines.
+If convicted on all counts, Xie could face decades in prison and more than $1 million in fines.